matomo-org/developer-documentation/docs/5.x/request-parameters.md

 - `float`
 - `json` (this tries to perform a `json_decode` on the provided value)

 When providing a default value (other than `null`) together with a specific type, please ensure the default value has the same type.
-The default will be casted to the expected type, which might cause unexpected results.
+The default will be cast to the expected type, which might cause unexpected results.
 This doesn't apply for the special type `json`.

 It's recommended to use the method with three parameters where ever a certain type is expected.
 This will prevent PHP warnings or errors if an unexpected type was provided.